tobiasdemaine/memecoinmachinev1/README.md

 # MEME COIN MACHINE v1

 This is a fun exploration into Solana meme coins.
-Launch coins, create a Openbook markets and Raydium liquidity pools then snipe and trade the coins with as many accounts as wish.
+Launch coins, create Openbook markets and Raydium liquidity pools then snipe and trade the coins with as many accounts as wish.

 ## Install and run
 ```